PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ## 2020-06-06 Mixture Transition Distribution
 _Model, usage and example_

+### Intention

+The intention of the article is to outline the Mixture Transition Distribution model.
+A reader will find here definitions of Markov Chain and MTD models and presentation of a Python package [mtd-learn](https://github.com/PiotrekGa/mtd-learn) for estimating them.
+This post does not intend to be exhaustive on the subject.
+References to more detailed sources will be listed at the end of the post.

+Note to R users.
+There is a R package [march](https://cran.r-project.org/web/packages/march/) developed and maintained by Andre Berchtold which can be used for estimation of the MTD models.

 ### Introduction

 The Mixture Transition Distribution (MTD) model was proposed by Raftery in 1985<sup>[1]</sup>.
 Its initial intent of